Dina, me, and Mohona, celebrating our 25th wedding anniversary.

 I now focus on writing and on developing research material for global Asian studies: see the Global Asia Resource Portal and Oxford University Press Online Research Encyclopedia of Asian History, where I am Editor-in-Chief.

 Here is my NYU History Department homepage.
+Here is a short bio.
 My updated CV and links to published and unpublished work are under the the LIBRARY tab.
 My old Penn homepage is still live but most ot is links are dead: one useful thing is the Hindutva page (the Penn Hindutva archive is copied here.)

 Recent Blog Posts